Want your teen to be successful? Provide helpful nonfiction books for your high school student!

 How do we encourage our teens to read nonfiction books?

 The Man and I want to motivate our daughters to read nonfiction books that require thinking.
-After talking to a “mentor mom,” we bought several different books to allow our girls to choose which book(s) to explore.
-Hopefully, they will be more inclined to actually read books that appeal to them!
+After talking to a “mentor mom,” we bought several top nonfiction books for teens.
+Then, our girls chose which book(s) to explore.
+They were more inclined to actually read books that appealed to them!
 I also wonder if a nice journal for recording valuable quotes/ideas would be beneficial?

 Another idea is to provide an “incentive” to read certain books.
 We heard that some parents pay their children to read business, relational, and leadership books.
 As an avid reader, I hate the idea of paying our daughters to read certain books!
 In my mind, they should read for the sake of reading and the knowledge they will acquire.
 However, the reality is that if we want our girls to learn the wisdom in the books, we may need to provide an incentive.
 It would go over better than listening to us “lecture!”

-In my opinion, the value is worth the cost of the books, in addition, to the cost of an incentive!
-I read somewhere that “a book is the only thing you buy that makes your richer.”
+In my opinion, the value is worth the cost of an incentive!
+I read somewhere that “a book is the only thing you buy that makes you richer.”
 Don’t we all want our teenagers to be richer in wisdom, understanding and relational skills?

 Parents, how have you encouraged your teenagers or young adults to read helpful books?
+What are the best nonfiction books for teens and preteens?
 Please scroll waaay down and let us know in the comments below.

 This post includes affiliate links marked with an (*).
 This means that if you purchase something through my link, I will receive a small commission at no extra charge to you.
 Thank you for your support!